newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/bank-account.md

 displayname: bank-account
 name: Open Your Business Bank Account
 id: bank-account
----
+summaryDescriptionMd: >-
   A business bank account separates your business finances from your personal expenses.
 This helps you keep accurate and organized accounting records for tax purposes and business operations.
 ---

-### Business Bank Account Possible Requirements
+## Business Bank Account Possible Requirements

 Some banks may request other documentation in addition to what is listed below.
 Compare and confirm document requirements, services, and fees.